Robert Rodriguez (gridiron football): Coaching career

+UTEP

 Rodriguez returned to his alma mater, UTEP, as the defensive program coordinator for the 2008 and 2009 seasons.
 He was elevated to the position of linebackers coach in 2010.
 In his first season as linebackers coach in 2010, Rodriguez coached four of the Miners' top seven tacklers.
 Those four combined to lead the team in tackles seven times in 13 games.

+Minnesota Vikings

 Rodriguez joined the Minnesota Vikings of the National Football League in 2015 serving as the Assistant Defensive Line Coach under the tutelage of Defensive Line Coach Andre Patterson until the end of the 2019 football season.
 For five consecutive seasons, the Viking defense ranked in the top half of the NFL in total defense and in scoring defense during Rodriguez's tenure naming several defensive linemen All-Pro selections and earning Pro Bowl trips each year.

+Arizona State

-In 2020, Rodriguez was hired by Arizona State University to coach the football team’s defensive line under head coach Herm Edwards.
+In 2020, Rodriguez was hired by Arizona State University to coach the football team's defensive line under head coach Herm Edwards.

+Arizona Cardinals

+On February 25, 2023, Rodriguez was hired by the Arizona Cardinals to serve as the team's outside linebackers coach.

 Personal life

-Rodriguez is married to the former Holly Taylor, who played soccer for UTEP from 2000–2004 and now practices law.
+Rodriguez is married to the former Holly Taylor, who played soccer for UTEP from 2000 to 2004 and now practices law.
 The couple resides in Tempe, Arizona.

 He has remained a popular figure in the El Paso area and was voted El Paso's Favorite Athlete in the El Paso Times "Best of the Border" Reader Poll in 2007.
 Rodriguez has been inducted into the inaugural Montwood High School Ring of Honor in 2006 and into the El Paso Athletic Hall of Fame in 2018.